nsg/immich-distribution/docs/docs/index.md

 ## Contribute

 I like to keep upstream Immich a thriving project, so if you have the possibility please consider to [support the project](https://immich.app/docs/overview/support-the-project).
 If you like to support *this* project.
 Use the software, report issues, write suggestions, contribute with bugfixes and help me to test new releases.
-A simple :star:

-see the projects [GitHub repository](https://github.com/nsg/immich-distribution) for more information how to contribute.
-It can be a
+A simple :star: or :thumbsup: at the right place will also keep me motivated.
+See the projects [GitHub repository](https://github.com/nsg/immich-distribution) for more information.